RhamzThev/SImplyVoteParser/README.md

 ## Contributing

 Since this repository is archived, contributions are no longer accepted.
-However, you are welcome to fork the repository and continue development on your own.

-## Acknowledgements

-Special thanks to everyone who contributed to the development and maintenance of this tool.

----

-**Note:** This project is provided "as-is" without any warranties.
-No further support will be provided.